ericyoondotcom/MinecraftManhunt/README.md

   - `/music stop`: Stops all music playing and turns off auto-music.
   - `/music auto`: Turns on auto-music, which plays different tracks based on game events and hunter/runner distance.
   - `/music forceupdate`: Forces the music to update to match the current hunter/runner distance.
 Use `/music stop` first if a special event track is playing.
+- `/setheadstart <duration>`: Sets the headstart duration, in seconds.
 ## Configuration Options
 Edit the `plugins/MinecraftManhunt/config.yml` file with the following options: